odinns/golded/README.md

-# golded
+# GoldED
-The GoldED message editor for FidoNet netmail and BBS message formats
+The GoldED message editor for FidoNet netmail and BBS message formats.